uktrade/.github/REOPENING_GO_LIVE.md

 A set of github tags have been created at an organisation level, these must be applied to a repository to allow organisation level github actions to run on each pull request.

+## Apply the correct github security policy

+A new organisation github policy has been created that will enforce a set of security checks we expect a repository in the uktrade account to have.
+This policy is enabled by default for any new repositories, however existing repositories need to have it applied to them before they can be made public.
+To add this new policy, follow these instructions:

+1. As an organisation administrator, navigate to the [security config page](https://github.com/organizations/uktrade/settings/security_products).
+1. Scroll down to the **Apply configurations** sections, and enter the name of the repository to be made public in the filter input field
+1. Use the checkbox next to the results list to select all repositories being made public, then use the **Apply configuration** button to select the **Default DBT security** configuration
+1. A confirmation modal will appear displaying a summary of the action being made.
+Click the apply button
+1. In the repository that has had the new policy applied, nvaigate to the **Advanced Security** page in the repository settings.
+At the top of the page there should be a banner message **Modifications to some settings have been blocked by organization administrators.**

 ## Checklist

 - [ ] `pre-commit` installation instructions followed
 - [ ] Organisation tags added
+- [ ] DBT security policy applied